Skip to main content

 Body doubling works because of a specific psychological mechanism: the presence of another person doing a similar task reduces the activation energy required to start.
 That last part matters.
 A similar task.
 When both people are typing, the parallel activity creates a shared context that makes the accountability feel natural.
 When one person is exercising and the other is washing dishes, that shared context disappears.
 You're not doing the same thing anymore.
 You're just on a video call with a stranger while you work out, which is a different and much weirder experience.

-This isn't a criticism of Focusmate — they built a brilliant product for what it's designed to do.
+This isn't a criticism of Focusmate.
+They built a brilliant product for what it's designed to do.
 The problem is that fitness is a fundamentally different context.
 You're in workout clothes.
 You're moving around.
 You might be sweating, breathing hard, or doing exercises that feel vulnerable.
 The social norms of a desk-work body doubling session don't translate.
 You need a space where the default expectation is that both people are exercising.

-What actually works (and how I know)
+What actually works for workout accountability (and how I know)

 After a lot of Googling I found a Facebook group for people looking for virtual workout buddies.
 I was rehabbing a shoulder injury and my physical therapist gave me a home exercise program I was supposed to do three times a week.
 I did once or twice on the weeks I had appointments and skipped it the rest of the time.
 Sound familiar?